eJayYoung/auto-translate-converter/README.md

 npm link
 ```

-then you can use command `autoTranslate` in cli.
+then you can use command `auto-translate` in cli.

 ## Usage

 there's few command for this tools.

-- `autoTranslate build` build excel file contain project chinese words
+- `auto-translate build` build excel file contain project chinese words

-- `autoTranslate replace` replace i18n(key) to chinese words that needs to translate
+- `auto-translate replace` replace i18n(key) to chinese words that needs to translate

 > the cli also support relative path after `build` or `replace` command.

-- `autoTranslate -h`
+- `auto-translate -h`

   ```
     Usage: autoTranslate [option] <file ...>